Anubhav8176/Proxy-server/README.md

 - **In-memory caching** — responses are stored and served instantly on subsequent requests
 - **TTL-based expiry** — cached entries automatically expire after a configurable duration
 - **X-Cache headers** — every response carries `X-Cache: HIT` or `X-Cache: MISS` so you can verify caching behaviour
+- **Concurrent request handling** — multiple requests handled simultaneously via `ThreadingMixIn`, each in its own thread
+- **Thread-safe cache** — all cache reads and writes protected with `threading.Lock()` to prevent race conditions
 - **CLI interface** — start and control the proxy entirely from the command line
 - **Zero external dependencies** — uses only Python's standard library + `requests`